(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

-The kiss deepened, hands racing, caressing.
-An arm around her waist drew her hips to his.
-When he pulled her to her feet, looking around, she knew his intentions.
-Half pulled, half pushed through the nearest open door, she had the barest second to wonder if he had been responsible for its occupants' demise, to reflect on how that should disturb her.
+The kiss deepened, his hands racing, over her, caressing.
+An arm around her waist drew her hips to his—and when he pulled her to her feet, looking around, she knew his intentions.
+Half-pulled, half-pushed through the nearest open door, she had the barest second to wonder if he had been responsible for its occupants' demise, to reflect on how that should upset her.
 Then the world narrowed down to the sound of his sand crashing to the floor, the hard thigh he pressed insistently between hers, the wall at her back, the barely controlled brutality of his lips, her hands tearing at his clothing as frantically as he tore at hers.

 When she tasted blood on his neck, almost washed away yet still distinct, she ignored it.